OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/paraboloid-tutorial.rst

             self.add_output('f_xy', shape=1)

-This code defines the input parameters of the Component, `x` and `y`, and initializes them to 0.0.
-These will be design variables which could used to minimize the output when doing optimization.
+This code defines the input parameters of the `Component`, `x` and `y`, and initializes them to 0.0.
+These will be design variables which could be used to minimize the output when doing optimization.
 It also defines the explicit output, `f_xy`, but only gives it a shape.
 If shape is 1, the value is initialized to *0.0*, a scalar.
 If shape is any other value, the value